 Where To Stay

 Based on our own experiences and research, we have selected some of the best places to stay near Acadia National Park for visitors.

 These hotels are within a short walk from the main Bar Harbor amenities like restaurants, breweries, shops, and other attractions:

 - The Bar Harbor Grand Hotel has a three-star rating and is housed in a replica building of the historic Rodick House at the center of Bar Harbor’s Main Street.
 Elegance and first-class amenities are all part of the experience at the Bar Harbor Grand Hotel.
 Many of the decorations and furniture pieces are built to replicate those from the original hotel in the 1800s.

 - Bar Harbor Inn and Spa – Bar Harbor Inn and Spa is an iconic hotel situated on the waterfront near the historic downtown.
-Here timeless charm lives on with the added benefits of luxurious and contemporary amenities including two on-site restaurants, a spa, a heated outdoor pool, and jacuzzi.
+Here timeless charm lives on with the added benefits of luxurious and contemporary amenities including two on-site restaurants, a spa, a heated outdoor pool, and a jacuzzi.

 - Bar Harbor Villager Motel – Downtown is an excellent choice for a casual stay in Bar Harbor.
 Each room at this motel comes equipped with a coffee machine and a mini-fridge along with a grab-and-go breakfast to start the day off right.
 Guests can also enjoy the seasonal heated outdoor pool.